iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 ```

 ??? info "Understanding what happened"
     1. You configured a Knative service with two versions of your app.
-In the `service.yaml` manifest, you specified that the production version, `sample-app-v1`, should receive 100% of the production traffic and the dark version, `sample-app-v2`, should receive 0% of the production traffic.
+In the `service.yaml` manifest, you specified that the live version, `sample-app-v1`, should receive 100% of the production traffic and the dark version, `sample-app-v2`, should receive 0% of the production traffic.

+    2. You used `customdomain.com` as the HTTP host in this tutorial.
+In your production cluster, use domain(s) that you own in the setup of the virtual services.

-    2. You set up Istio virtual services with the following rules: all HTTP traffic with `Host` header or `:authority` pseudo-header set to `customdomain.com` will be sent to `sample-app-v1`.
-40% of this traffic will be mirrored and sent to `sample-app-v2` and responses from `sample-app-v2` will be ignored.
+    3. You set up Istio virtual services which mapped the Knative revisions to this custom domain.
+The virtual services specified the following routing rules: all HTTP requests with their `Host` header or `:authority` pseudo-header set to `customdomain.com` would be be sent to `sample-app-v1`.
+40% of these requests would be mirrored and sent to `sample-app-v2` and responses from `sample-app-v2` would be ignored.

-    3. We used `customdomain.com` in this tutorial for demonstration purposes.
-In your production cluster, use domain(s) that you own to set up the virtual services.
+    4. You generated traffic for `customdomain.com` using a `curl`-based deployment.
+You injected Istio sidecar injected into it to simulate traffic generation from within the cluster.
+The sidecar was needed in order to correctly route traffic.

+    5. You used Istio version 1.8.1 to inject the sidecar.
+This version of Istio corresponds to the one installed in [Step 3 of the quick start tutorial](http://localhost:8000/getting-started/quick-start/with-knative/#3-install-knative-and-iter8).
+If you have a different version of Istio installed in your cluster, change the Istio version during sidecar injection appropriately.

+    6. You can also curl the Knative service from outside the cluster.
+See [here](https://knative.dev/docs/serving/samples/knative-routing-go/#access-the-services) for a related example where the Knative service and Istio virtual service setup is similar to this tutorial.

-    4. You created an iter8 `conformance` experiment to evaluate the dark version.
+    7. You created an iter8 `conformance` experiment to evaluate the dark version.
 In each iteration, iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics for the dark version collected by Prometheus, and verified that the dark version satisfied all the objectives specified in `experiment.yaml`.